-The STIP Guidelines adopted by the CTC recognizes two proclamations and executive orders by Governor Brown.
-First, in recognition of the historic drought, the CTC expects any landscape projects currently programmed but not yet allocated and awarded, or any new landscape projects, will include drought tolerant plants and irrigation.
-Second, consistent with Executive Order B-30-15 (April 29, 2015), projects proposed for RTIP funds must consider the State's greenhouse gas emission reduction targets.
+The STIP Guidelines adopted by the CTC recognizes two executive orders by Governor Brown and Governor Newsom.
+First, in recognition of climate change, Executive Order B-30-15 (April 29, 2015), projects proposed for RTIP funds must consider the State's greenhouse gas emission reduction targets.
 Projects subject to a project-level performance evaluation are expected to include measures and analyses that address greenhouse gas emission reductions.
+Second, consistent with Executive Order N-19-19 the commission expects projects proposed in the ITIP align with CAPTI in coordination with local and regional partners.